hazelcast/hazelcast/docs/design/sql/15-stream-to-stream-join.md

 this for either input, we'll use the lowest constant.
 If we can't convert the inequation into this form, we'll not use that part of the join condition for a time bound.
 Obviously, we'll apply the whole condition after joining.
 The point here is only to extract the part needed to bound the buffering time.
+If there's a disjunction (OR expression), we will not implement such query, even if all disjunct parts contain the needed time bounds.

 The "constant" is a time for which the processor has to buffer items from `inputX`, after items from `inputY`.
 It's also the time by which we postpone the